danielrayali/sargs/README.md

 # Simple Args

-Simple Args (sarg) is a header-only C++ arguments parser.
+Simple Args (sargs) is a header-only C++ arguments parser.
 I wrote this so I would never have to integrate with a complicated thirdparty argument parser or write my own again.
 This parser is simple and has its pros and cons when compared to other libraries like gflags or Poco's argument parsing.
 It provides the bare minumum of features to keep it simple and integrate quickly into a new or existing project.

 ## Quick Start Guide